mylyanykmarko/pluto_dsl/README.md

 python3 source.py
 ```

-This will print the python alternative for a code provided in `text` variable in `source.py`.
+This will print the python alternative for a code provided in `in.pluto`.

 You can execute the python code immediately with the following command: